5 Unexpected Benefits Of Marriage

-However, when they do decide to get married, it seems that love is the number one motive, with making a lifetime commitment, companionship, having children, and financial stability following.
+If and when they do decide to get married, it seems that love is the number one motive.

-However, there are more reasons to marry, and possibly with even greater benefits than the aforementioned.
+However, there are more reasons to marry and with even greater benefits.
 Younger generations in particular need to understand tangible benefits that come with a strong marriage.
 If you are on the fence about marriage, keep reading…

 5 UNEXPECTED BENEFITS OF MARRIAGE

 Researchers from Carnegie Mellon University found that married people face less psychological stress than their single counterparts.
 Hence, married people have lower levels of cortisol—a stress hormone that, when produced in excess, can contribute to inflammation and chronic disease.
 Consistently high cortisol levels, which can be caused by ongoing stress, can interfere with the body’s ability to regulate inflammation.
 Inflammation has been linked to many health conditions, including heart problems, lower immunity, diabetes, and cancer.⁴ The reason married couples are less stressed can be found in our next marriage benefit….

 Keeping thoughts and feelings to yourself can lead to depression, anxiety and greater stress with the increase of ruminating, unyielding self-disparagement.⁵